TomboFry/tombo-everything/README.md

 ## Installation

+### Prerequisites

-* Create a SQLite database, running all the migrations in order of date inside the `migrations` folder
+* Create a SQLite database file, running all the migrations in order of date inside the `migrations` folder
 * Add at least one device to the `devices` table (where `id` is a UUID)
+* Copy `.env.template` to `.env` and modify values as you see fit. **Most of the setup instructions you'll need already appear within the .env file**, as they are specific to each service you'd like to track.

+### Running NPM on bare metal

 * `npm install`
-* Copy `.env.template` to `.env` and modify values as you see fit. **Most of the setup instructions appear in this file**, as they are specific to each service you'd like to track.
 * `npm run start:production` (or your preferred way of managing node applications, eg. `forever`, `pm2`, etc)

+### Running via Docker

+The `Dockerfile` and `docker-compose.yml` have been set up in such a way that you should only need to edit the `.env` file to make configuration changes.
+As such, all that's required is:

+* `docker compose up -d`